 We continue to iterate on a revamped Git experience to improve your productivity when working with code on GitHub, Azure Repos, and other remote hosting services.
 You can initialize and push from within Visual Studio 2019 with a single action (or click).
 You can also create new branches, manage current branches, and resolve merge conflicts.

 For more information, see the Exciting new updates to the Git experience in Visual Studio blog post.

 For more information about the Preview release—and a download link if you'd like to try it out—see the Visual Studio Preview page.

 Why send feedback to the Visual Studio team?
 Because we take customer feedback seriously.
 It drives much of what we do.

 If you want to make a suggestion about how we can improve Visual Studio, you can do so by using the Suggest a Feature tool.

-If you experience a hang, crash, or other performance issue, you can easily share repro steps and supporting files with us by using the Report a Problem tool.
+If you experience an issue where Visual Studio stops responding, crashes, or other performance issue, you can easily share repro steps and supporting files with us by using the Report a Problem tool.